-- In cities of the first class, the petition must be signed by not fewer than 30 electors of the ward or city in which the election is to be held. - In cities of the second class or incorporated towns the petition must be signed by not fewer than 10 electors of the ward or city in which the election is to be held.
+- In cities of the first class, the petition must be signed by not fewer than 30 electors of the ward or city in which the election is to be held. - In cities of the second class or incorporated towns the petition must be signed by not fewer than 10 electors of the ward or city in which the election is to be held. - The petition signatures must be collected no more than 90 days before the filing of the petition.

-A municipal candidate in a mayor-council form of government seeking election at the November 8, 2022 General Election must file with the county clerk a petition, a political practices pledge, and an affidavit of eligibility between August 3, 2022 and noon on August 10, 2022.
+A municipal candidate in a mayor-council form of government seeking election at the November 5, 2024 General Election must file with the county clerk a petition, a political practices pledge, and an affidavit of eligibility between July 31, 2024 and noon on August 7, 2024.